 The first thing you need to do is get medical care.
 The earlier you get diagnosed, immobilized, and start with your prescribed course of treatment, the better your chance at a positive outcome and successful recovery.
 See a doctor even if you feel fine.
 Your injury may still be severe even if you have not yet developed symptoms.

-Contact a Myrtle Beach Car Accident Attorney at Yates Firm for Help
+Contact a Myrtle Beach Car Accident Whiplash Attorney at The Yates Firm for Help